fjl005/bggn213/class07/class07.md

 !is.numeric(x)
 ```

-This code is already in the source that we installed It uses a stop function A warning could have been used to.
-Difference between stop() and warning() is that warning will continue going while stop will terminate the code
+This code is already in the source that we installed.
+It uses a stop function.
+A warning could have been used to.
+Difference between stop() and warning() is that warning will continue going while stop will terminate the code.

 ``` r
 rescale2 <- function(x, na.rm=TRUE, plot=FALSE, ...) {